 Then when your client is disconnected by the next client connecting, type:

 tightvncserver -kill :1

 By default, tightvncserver provides a session with a simple window manager and a terminal.
 The first time tightvncserver runs, it creates a ~/.vnc/xstartup file that you can use to customise your session.
 Here is an example file that would give you a GNOME desktop:

 #!/bin/sh # Change "GNOME" to "KDE" for a KDE desktop, or "" for a generic desktop MODE="GNOME" #Uncommment this line if using Gnome and your keyboard mappings are incorrect. #export XKL_XMODMAP_DISABLE=1 # Load X resources (if any) if [ -e "$HOME/.Xresources" ] then xrdb "$HOME/.Xresources" fi # Try a GNOME session, or fall back to KDE if [ "GNOME" = "$MODE" ] then if which gnome-session >/dev/null then gnome-session --session=ubuntu-2d & else MODE="KDE" fi fi # Try a KDE session, or fall back to generic if [ "KDE" = "$MODE" ] then if which startkde >/dev/null then startkde & else MODE="" fi fi # Run a generic session if [ -z "$MODE" ] then xsetroot -solid "#DAB082" x-terminal-emulator -geometry "80x24+10+10" -ls -title "$VNCDESKTOP Desktop" & x-window-manager & fi

 Your changes will take effect the next time you start tightvncserver.

-Apple Screen Sharing is a client application included in Mac OS that allows you to connect to a VNC server
+Apple Screen Sharing is a default application in Mac OS X that allows incoming VNC connections.

 Having Compiz enabled may interrupt screen updates with some servers and clients.
 Using -noxdamage with x11vnc can prevent this.